 Open the Lobby!

-Saturday, June 20, from 12noon til 4pm: after you peruse the excellent selection of quality local goods at The City Flea at Washington Park, take a break and join us in the lobby of Cincinnati Music Hall.
+"Open the Lobby" is held in conjunction with The City Flea at Washington Park.
+Everyone is invited to take a break from peruse the excellent selection of quality local goods and join us in the lobby of Cincinnati Music Hall.
 You'll find a cool place to relax, bars at which you can purchase your favorite libation, and the opportunity to discover interesting tidbits about Music Hall and its history, and see areas of this historic icon.
 Friends of Music Hall Program Guides will be on hand to show you around and answer any questions you may have about Music Hall.

 Our Halloween concert provides a magical - and mischievous - good time!